vyomsrivastava/basic-blog/README.md

 ##### Blog Controller

-This controller handles all the requests regarding the blog's CRUD
+This controller handles all the requests regarding the blog's CRUD and has below functions:

+* `returnBlogList` : Returns blog list and shows them on index page
+* `createArticle` : Returns the create article page
+* `storeArticle` : Responsible for inserting the article in the db.
+It also performs validations
+* `editArticle` : Returns the view for editing an article
+* `updateArticle` : Responsible for validating the input and then updates the article based on changes
+* `deleteArticle` : Deletes an article and return 404 if passed incorrect ID
+* `articleDetail` : Returns the details of an article with the view